jhauberg/dledger/MANUAL.md

 @ [2020/11/06] $ 0.205   # however, dividend has been adjusted from $0.82 previous, to $0.205 current
 ```

-However, there are two issues with this approach: **1)** past transactions are not adjusted accordingly, and **2)** recording buy/sell _post-split_ cause forecasted dividends to be out of propotion, as `dledger` has no way of knowing how to adjust the dividend automatically.
+However, there are two issues with this approach: **1)** past transactions are not adjusted accordingly, and **2)** recording buy/sell _post-split_ cause forecasted dividends to be out of proportion, as `dledger` has no way of knowing how to adjust the dividend automatically.

 To account for splits and solve both these issues, you must record the split using a split directive.

 #### Recording a stock split

-The split directive is similar to [buy/sell](#buy-sell) transactions.
-A split directive is used to adjust the position of a holding using a calculation rather than by an explicit amount.
-The benefit is that the calculation can also be applied to adjust past and forecasted transactions, proportionally.
+A split directive is similar to [buy/sell](#buysell) transactions.
+A split directive is used to adjust the position of a holding by a calculation rather than an explicit amount.
+The benefit is that the calculation can also adjust past and forecasted transactions.

 Here's how you would record the previous `AAPL` example: